-West Campus and Bryan Mall Residents for the Fall semester will check in at the C-1 Parking Lot to receive their key before proceeding to their building.
-You will need to follow the driving directions for West Campus Check-In.
-If you are checking in after the assigned times or have been approved for early arrival, you will need to check in at your community’s front desk.
+All residents arriving August 16th-20th will need to check in at the C-1 Parking Lot at your move-in appointment to receive your key and unloading pass before proceeding to your building.
+You will need to follow the driving directions for Check-In.
+If you are checking in after the assigned times or have been approved for early arrival, you will need to check in at your Area Desk.

 Summer School Move-In

-Summer School residents will check in at their community’s front desk.
+Summer School residents will check in at their Area Desk.

 Spring Semester Move-In